 You have a few options when it comes to making your podcast episode transcriptions available to your readers.
 Choose the option that’s right for your show and your listeners.

-The best way (in our opinion) is to post each transcription directly beneath your show notes and audio player on a blog page.
+The best way is to post each transcription directly beneath your show notes and audio player on a blog page.
 This way everything relating to that episode is in one easy to find place and Google knows what the page is about.

 A transcript collection page is simply a page (or group of pages) on your website that’s dedicated to podcast episode transcripts.
 If you don’t have many episodes, or if your episodes are short, you can post all of your transcripts on the same page.
 Otherwise, you’re collection page would contain a list of links to each transcript.